New Year’s Day is a Terrible Time to Make a Resolution

 Use It Or Sell It

-My mantra this year is to sell it or actually use it.
+My resolutions for this year all center around the concept of use it or lose (sell) it.
 My hope is to make myself more productive by simplifying my life and getting more enjoyment out of the things I already own.
 Freeing up a little cash by selling these things is a positive side effect.
 The real goal is to free up time and reduce mental stress.

 As I run out of items to rationalize I aim to do more writing with whatever spare time I can carve out of my days.
 I will still have plenty of tasks to do between being an employee, husband, father, homeowner and landlord.
 Part of me wishes I had time to be a better friend.
 I have a lot of old friendships where we have drifted apart, especially in the years since I got married.
 I hope all of you are doing well and I wish the best for you.